 He participated in many school plays and had outstanding performances in each one.
 At the La Jolla Playhouse, he made his theatrical debut in Billy Budd by Herman Melville.
 He traveled to New York to attend the Stella Adler Conservatory before moving back to Los Angeles to pursue an acting career.

+In 1959, James Coburn made his debut on the big screen in the movie "Ride Lonesome."
+Only a year later, he was cast with Steve McQueen, Yul Brynner, Charles Bronson, and Robert Vaughn in John Sturges' renowned western "The Magnificent Seven" as Brit, the knife master.
 James Coburn was able to continue a string of acting gigs throughout the next few years, including appearances in "The Rifleman," "Perry Mason," and "Bonanza."
 James and John Sturges worked together once again in 1963 on the historical drama "The Great Escape," which dealt with WWII prisoners of war.

 It is undeniable that James Coburn's total net worth has considerably increased as a result of all these assignments.
 The 1960s and 1970s were the height of James Coburn's career, during which time he appeared in some of his most illustrious roles, including "Charade" (1963), "The Americanization of Emily" (1964), and "Major Dundee" (1965).